Building a Macedonian Recipe Dataset: Collection, Parsing, and Comparative Analysis: Dataset Analysis and Comparison with Recipe1M+

 A notable difference in co-occurrence density emerges from the raw counts.
-The Macedonian top pair appears in 17.4\% of recipes, while Recipe1M+'s top pair appears in less than 1\% of its collection.
-This disparity reflects not only dataset size differences but also greater recipe diversity in the international corpus.
+The Macedonian top pair appears in 17.4\% of recipes, while Recipe1M+'s top pair appears 9.2\% of its collection.
+This disparity reflects both dataset size differences and greater recipe diversity in the international corpus.
 Recipe1M+ encompasses a broader range of culinary traditions, from Asian stir-fries to European sauces to American desserts, resulting in more fragmented co-occurrence patterns.
 The Macedonian dataset, by contrast, shows tighter clustering around culturally specific ingredient combinations.

 These frequency patterns establish which ingredient combinations are common, but they do not distinguish between universal pairings (flour and eggs appear together frequently everywhere) and culturally characteristic combinations.
 To identify associations that exceed chance expectation and reveal distinctive culinary patterns, we turn to statistical association measures in the following subsection.